-In the example below, we created a custom variable name = ‘Demo language’, with the value being the language the visitor is using on demo.matomo.org
+In the example below, we created a custom variable name = ‘Demo language’, with the value being the language the visitor is using on demo.matomo.cloud

-The custom variables also appear in your Visitors > Visitor Log report.
+The custom variables also appear in your Visitors > Visits Log report.
 The Green boxes on the screenshot show the custom variables “Domain landed” and “Demo language”, which have a scope of “visit”.

-Custom variables which have a scope “page” will appear in the tooltip when you hover on the Page URL or Page Title in the Visitor Log.
+Custom variables which have a scope “page” will appear in the tooltip when you hover on the Page URL or Page Title in the Visits Log.